Taiwan Air Force mocks Chinese President Xi Jinping with stricken Winnie the Pooh patch - ExBulletin

 An image of a Taiwanese Air Force pilot wearing the patch was posted on social media last week.

-“Where can we find a patch like this!
-Guaranteed to be a bestseller!”
-Taiwan’s de facto embassy in the United States responded on Twitter.
+“Where can we get a patch like this!
+Guaranteed to be top sellers!”
+The de facto Taiwan Embassy in the United States responded on Twitter.

-TOP GOP CONGRESSIONAL MEMBERS ISSUE STRONGER WARNING OF US ‘VULNERABILITY’ TO CHINA AFTER MEETING WITH TAIWAN PRESIDENT

 Alec Hsu, the designer of the patch which is going viral in Taiwan, told Reuters he started selling it in his shop last year and recently saw an increase in orders.